quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-assets.md

 ### Asset Resolving Rules

 Relative URLs, e.g. `./assets/logo.png` will be interpreted as a module dependency.
-They will be replaced with a auto-generated URL based on your Webpack output configuration.
+They will be replaced with an auto-generated URL based on your Webpack output configuration.

 URLs prefixed with `~` are treated as a module request, similar to `require('some-module/image.png')`.
 You need to use this prefix if you want to leverage Webpack's module resolving configurations.
 Quasar provides `assets` Webpack alias out of the box, so it is recommended that you use it like this: `<img src="~assets/logo.png">`.
 Notice `~` in front of 'assets'.